amankrsingh1812/OS-LAB/OS Lab 4/report.md

 rd=write_uncompressed,fwd=fwd2_1,fwdrate=100,format=yes,elapsed=10,interval=1
 rd=read_uncompressed,fwd=fwd2_2,fwdrate=100,format=no,elapsed=10,interval=1
 ```
-<u>The following benefits of compression were observed in `ZFS`</u> -
+### Advantages of Compression

-- The space utilised for the same amount of information is less.
+- **Less Space Utilization** - The space utilised for the same amount of data is less.
 This can be seen by `Disk Usage` column in table and the terminal output below.

-- Space occupied is inversely proportional to the cost of storage.
+- **Less Cost of Storage** - Space occupied is inversely proportional to the cost of storage.
 Hence, compression leads to lower costs of storage.

-- Space occupied is inversely proportional to the file transfer time.
+- **Less Data Transmission Time** - Space occupied is inversely proportional to the file transfer time.
 Hence, compression leads to faster file transfers.